brhanuhailu/Moudle1CapstoneProject/readme.md

 > This project has the following features

-- Provide infomration about the developers
+- Provide infomration about the Confrence program in TIG
-- Show about section pages and galary sections
+- Show Guset speakers in the feature section
-- Consist Cantact information form
+- Consist two main heading for deskto version
-- Shows popup window that demostrate the livelink and source of the project
+- Shows popup menu that demostrate the mobile screen for both about and home pages
-- Shows the list of Projects done and to be done

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- LIVE DEMO -->